Work on a new world-class cycling facility at Doncaster Dome has been completed and it opened to the public on 27 September 2019.

 Prices, times and booking

 For further information on times, prices and to make a booking please visit www.dclt.co.uk/cycling

-The cycling circuit will:
+The cycling circuit:

-- cement Doncaster as a cycling hub
+- cements Doncaster as a cycling hub

 The Doncaster Council project has been made possible thanks to a significant cash injection from the Places to Ride capital grants programme.